AWS CloudFormation

 • GuardDuty supports

-• Trusted IP List for highly secure communication with the AWS environment.
-Findings are not generated based on trusted IP lists.
+• Trusted Entity Lists (previously Trusted IP Lists) for highly secure communication with the AWS environment.
+Now supports both IP addresses and domain names.
+Findings are not generated based on trusted entity lists.

-• Threat List for known malicious IP addresses.
-Findings are generated based on threat lists.
+• Threat Entity Lists (previously Threat Lists) for known malicious IP addresses and domain names.
+Findings are generated based on threat entity lists.

 • Security findings are retained and made available through the GuardDuty console and APIs for 90 days, after which they are discarded.

-• Findings are assigned a severity, and actions can be automated by integrating with Security Hub, EventBridge, Lambda, and Step Functions.
+• Findings are assigned a severity (Critical, High, Medium, Low), and actions can be automated by integrating with Security Hub, EventBridge, Lambda, and Step Functions.

 • Amazon Detective is also tightly integrated with GuardDuty which helps perform deeper forensic and root cause investigations.